Direct Summation of the Madelung Constant Using Axial Multipoles

 where i,j,k are the integer coordinates of the alternating Na and Cl ions, $e$ is the electronic charge, $\epsilon_0$ is the permittivity of vacuum, and $\alpha$ a characteristic lattice parameter, often the nearest neighbor distance.
 The prime on the summation sign indicates self potential of the ion on the origin is excluded.\\\\ The summation factor is identified as the Madelung constant.
 Following conventional practice for brevity, the pre-sum factor ${e^2}/{4\pi\varepsilon_0\alpha}$ will be dropped but is implied in expressions for potentials in the following discussions.\\\\ The sum is conditionally convergent (i.e. it will diverge to $\pm\infty$ if all charges are of one sign).
 As such, it may converge to different limits, or not at all, depending on the order the terms are summed.
 The two general methods of attacking the convergence problems are direct summations and integral methods.
 Direct summation is the literal application of equation (\ref{Usum}), where potentials from individual or grouped charges are added as they are encountered by expanding volumes.
-A widely known direct summation is that of Evjen\cite{Evjen}, who grouped the NaCl charges into neutral shells of increasing size around a reference ion, thereby speeding up the convergence.
-Of the integral methods, Ewald's\cite{Ewald} approach is the most widely known and involves integration in reciprocal space.
-This paper focuses only on a direct summation.\\\\ The attraction of the direct summation is its apparent, but deceiving, simplicity.
+A widely known direct summation is that of Evjen\cite{Evjen}, who grouped the NaCl charges into neutral shells of increasing size around a reference ion.
+The outermost assigned partial charges; 1/2, 1/4, and 1/8 if they are on a face, edge, or corner respectively.
+This eliminates the zeroth pole (charge), dipole, and quadrupole electrical moments, leaving the octupolar moment the dominant term.
+This renders the far-field potential decay at a distance $r$ as $r^{-4}$.
+This made the summation converge faster than naive summation.
+More recently Tavernier \cite{Tavernier} mapped the NaCl lattice into a Clifford torus, eliminating the effects of edge boundaries.
+This topological scheme enabled fast real-space convergence, but it is intrinsically tailored to bulk periodicity and is less directly applicable to broken-symmetry or off-lattice environments.\\\\ Of the integral methods, Ewald's\cite{Ewald} approach is the most widely known but involves integration in reciprocal space.
+This paper focuses only on real-space summation.\\\\ The attraction of the real-space, or direct, summation is its apparent, but deceiving, simplicity.
 Evjen's method was a model advancement, but is dependent on identifying neutral shells around a reference ion, which is not always easy or possible.